Rubberoni/Kazeros-Guide-G2/docs/index.md

 <p align=justify>If something doesnt load - refresh.
 Github issues (unless its my fault, but refreshing 1 time means its a github).</p>

 <p align=justify>Never done anything like this before so take it easy on me c:</p>

+<p align=justify>Make sure to check out SeoNee guide for this gate as well.
+Extremely helpful.</p>

 ## <ins>Quick info</ins>